 Top Cow Productions/Image Comics 2021

-How we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen is magnificently rendered.
-The avenues that open up thanks to these layers may or may not be explored more fully but they all add this delicious depth, dimension and complexity to the story.
-How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is impeccably achieved.
+The way that this is being structured and how the layers within the story are seen to have already started and grow and evolve over the course of the issue is well constructed.
+How we see everything working together to create the story’s ebb & flow as well as how it moves the story constantly forward is well done.

 The interiors here are really rather exceptional.
 The linework we see is strong, clean and crisp so that when working with the varying weights and techniques to create this kind of quality in the detail work is stupendous.
 The skeleton warriors, who talk for a change, all have a great consistency to them that make them frightening opponents and how the clothes and scenery are utilised within the composition of the panels is perfectly rendered.
 Not only do we get these great moments but the depth perception, sense of scale and the overall sense of size and scope to the story comes through beautifully.
 The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably talented eye for storytelling.
 The creativity and imagination in bringing these characters to life is so incredibly nice to see.
 The colour work is gorgeous.
 How we see the various hues and tones within the colours being utilised to create the shading, highlights and shadow work is beautifully rendered.
 The techniques we see in how they are laid down mixes things up perfectly so depending on what’s needed where.

 Whether or not this is taken directly from a tabletop adventure or it is just written that way it only reaffirms what I’ve been saying about this genre of storytelling, that it’s every bit the superhero team book that we see proliferate the stands.
 It is just told from a different perspective utilising different elements on the whole.
 This is a winner folks and I highly recommend you check it out next time you are at your local store.